Newsletters: Best Practices for Schools & Districts

-Email Sender is now available in your admin site!
-Since we hope you'll now be sending out tons of emails to your community, we thought we'd create this list of tips and best practices for sending great emails.
+Our Newsletters feature is available in your admin site!
+Since we hope you'll be sending out tons of emails to your community, we thought we'd create this list of tips and best practices for sending great emails.

 You can also ensure compliance by following these guidelines:

 Never buy lists of email addresses from marketing companies.
-Sending emails to these lists can hurt your deliverability to everyone.
+Sending newsletters to these lists can hurt your deliverability to everyone.

 As with most things, timing is everything!
-When sending or scheduling your emails, consider what day and time is most convenient for your recipients - maybe after dinnertime works best for working parents or perhaps the weekend is the best time for your message.
+When sending or scheduling your newsletters, consider what day and time is most convenient for your recipients - maybe after dinnertime works best for working parents or perhaps the weekend is the best time for your message.
 You know your community best!
-With Email Builder, you can schedule your message to be sent, so queue up those messages when YOU have time.
+With Newsletters, you can schedule your message to be sent, so queue up those messages when YOU have time.

-Send emails regularly - for example, every Tuesday evening.
-This gets parents looking forward to your emails, and many people have found that this regularity improves their open rates.
+Send newsletters regularly - for example, every Tuesday evening.
+This gets parents looking forward to your newsletters, and many people have found that this regularity improves their open rates.

 First impressions are important, so consider your subject lines carefully.
 Generally speaking, the shorter the subject line, the higher the open rate!
 Some studies show that subject lines containing only 3 words have the highest open rates.